 Figure 3: Sex difference results from real-time PCR targeting MAO, COMT, BDH, AD, TH y TRH genes after chlordimeform treatment in male and female rats.
 MAO, COMT, BDH, AD, TH y TRH gene expression was compared to male rats results.
-Each bar represents mean $\pm$ SD of 6 samples.
+Each bar represents mean \pm SD of 6 samples.
 Levels were measured using QPCR.
-ACTB was used as an internal control. \\\p $\leq$ 0.001, \\p $\leq$ 0.01, significantly different from males.
+ACTB was used as an internal control. p \leq 0.001, significantly different from males.

-neurotransmitters12,14,16,41-42.
-E2 elevated mRNA levels of TH, the first and major rate limiting enzyme in catecholamine biosynthesis and enhanced TRH mRNA expression.
-In addition, T and DHT regulated the synthesis and metabolism of monoamines.
-In this sense, T and DHT increased TH protein and COMT, MAO-A and MAO-B mRNAs.
-In the same way, DHT decreased neurotransmitter turnover of DOPAC/DA, MHPG/NE, and 5-HIAA/5-HT of gonadectomized animals.
+Sex hormones' effect on monoaminergic and indolaminergic neurotransmitters in CNS includes synthesis, vesicular and/or synaptic release and metabolism regulation37.
+The sex hormones provenance in the brain, could be from gonads or from endogenous synthesis, as previously described, whose contribution to the final effect depends on the region and sex steroid hormone37-40.
+Estradiol alters the levels of enzymes that synthesize DA, NE and 5HT, as well as those that degrade these neurotransmitters^{12,14,16,41-42}.
+E2 elevated mRNA levels of TH, the first and major rate limiting enzyme in catecholamine biosynthesis42 and enhanced TRH mRNA expression12.
+In addition, T and DHT regulated the synthesis and metabolism of monoamines17.
+In this sense, T and DHT increased TH protein and COMT, MAO-A and MAO-B mRNAs15.
+In the same way, DHT decreased neurotransmitter turnover of DOPAC/DA, MHPG/NE, and 5-HIAA/5-HT of gonadectomized animals13.
 These previous data support that the disruption in sex hormones observed, mediate the effects observed on these enzymes after chlordimeform treatment, and so, on the monoaminergic neurotransmitters.
 However, we cannot rule out that an alteration of monoaminergic neurotransmitters transporters, which have been shown to be regulated by estradiol43-46, might contribute to the effect observed.

-Furthermore, other possible mechanisms that may contribute to the permanent alterations observed on monoaminergic neurotransmitters systems could be a direct action of chlordimeform on neuronal cell replication, differentiation, axonogenesis and synaptogenesis and functional development of neurotransmitter systems, effects that could result in behavioural alterations observed in previous studies after developmental exposure to chlordimeform.
+Furthermore, other possible mechanisms that may contribute to the permanent alterations observed on monoaminergic neurotransmitters systems could be a direct action of chlordimeform on neuronal cell replication, differentiation, axonogenesis and synaptogenesis and functional development of neurotransmitter systems, effects that could result in behavioural alterations observed in previous studies after developmental exposure to chlordimeform47.
 The loss of dopaminergic, serotoninergic and noradrenergic projections could also play an important role in the behavioural and motor alterations.
-In this regard, striatum participates in the regulation of motor control and learning and memory processes, among other actions48-51, thus, it could be considered that these processes could be compromised by exposure during gestation and lactation to formamidines.
-Moreover, neural functions like affect, anxiety, mood, fear and cognitive function are modulated by estradiol, predominantly enhancing learning and memory, in addition to its well-documented role in reproduction.
-Therefore, the neurotoxic effects observed by chlordimeform or amitraz exposure such as behavioral effects as hyperreactivity to external stimuli, aggressiveness, and motor incoordination, among others, could be mediated by the alteration observed in these neurotransmitters.
+In this regard, hippocampus participates in the regulation of learning and memory processes, among other actions48-51, thus, it could be considered that these processes could be compromised by exposure during gestation and lactation to formamidines.
+Moreover, Figure 4: Results from real-time PCR targeting MAO, COMT, BDH, AD, TH y TRH genes after chlordimeform treatment in male and female rats.
+MAO, COMT, BDH, AD, TH y TRH gene expression was compared to controls.
+Each bar represents mean \pm SD of 6 samples.
+Levels were measured using QPCR.
+ACTB was used as an internal control. p < 0.001, p < 0.01 significantly different from controls.

+neural functions like affect, anxiety, mood, fear and cognitive function are modulated by estradiol, predominantly enhancing learning and memory, in addition to its well-documented role in reproduction51.
+Therefore, the neurotoxic effects observed by chlordimeform or amitraz exposure such as behavioral effects as hyperreactivity to external stimuli, aggressiveness, and motor incoordination, among others^{47,53}, could be mediated by the alteration observed in these neurotransmitters.
 Neurofunctional disorders such as schizophrenia, aggressive behaviour, autism spectrum disorder and attention deficit hyperactivity disorder has been associated with imbalance in dopamine and other neurotransmitters in the developing brain54-59, so these alterations could also lead to development of some of these neurological disorders after formamidines exposure.
-Further studies are needed to test whether these other mechanisms described could be involved in the effects observed and to confirm that
+Further studies are needed to test whether these other mechanisms described could be involved in the effects observed and to confirm that alteration of these neurotransmitter systems is the cause of some of these dysfunctions.